1994 Formula One World Championship: Race 5: Spain

 Eddie Irvine returned to Jordan after serving his 3 race ban.
 Sauber fielded only one car for Frentzen.
 A temporary tyre chicane was installed at the "Nissan" corner to reduce speeds before the "La Caixa" hairpin.

 In Saturday morning's free practice session Andrea Montermini, who had replaced Ratzenberger in the Simtek, had a huge crash exiting the high-speed final corner.
 In light of recent events, the paddock breathed a sigh of relief when it was announced Montermini had escaped with only a broken ankle and chipped heel.
 Schumacher took pole ahead of Hill, Häkkinen, Lehto, Barrichello and Alesi.
-As Simtek and Sauber both fielded only 1 car for the race, both Pacific cars were able to qualify for the race by default as they did in Monaco.
+As Simtek and Sauber both fielded only 1 car for the race (Sauber out of respect for Wendlinger and Simtek because of Montermini's crash), both Pacific cars were able to qualify for the race by default as they did in Monaco.

 Beretta's engine failed on the formation lap meaning the Larousse driver failed to start.
 Meanwhile, at the start, Alesi got ahead of both Barrichello and Lehto with Coulthard getting ahead of Barrichello as well.
 Schumacher led Hill, Häkkinen, Alesi, Lehto and Coulthard into lap 2.
 Schumacher pulled away until he began to have gear selection problems and was stuck in fifth gear.
 During the stops, Schumacher amazingly was able to pull away without stalling.
 Behind, there was action in the pits as Coulthard stalled and Alesi had troubles, dropping down four places.
 Schumacher, still in the lead, was struggling and was passed by Hill.
 During the second round of pit stops, Barrichello spun off near the pit entry and Schumacher was once again able to make a pitstop and not stall the car.
 Häkkinen was right with him but did not have a chance to attack as his engine failed on lap 49.
 Lehto took up third, but his engine failed as well five laps later.
 Brundle took the place, but his transmission failed with six laps to go.
 Hill won from Schumacher who was a superb second in the circumstances, Blundell, Alesi, Pierluigi Martini and Irvine.